edwardcrompton/peaks/README.md

 Deploying to Heroku
 -------------------

-You'll need the heroku CLI installed and a heroku app already created in your Heroku account to use the bash script for deploying to Heroku.
+You'll need the Heroku CLI installed and a heroku app already created in your Heroku account to use the bash script for deploying to Heroku.

 From the root folder of the code base, run this: